 While computers are growing more important by the day, they are not required at Mount Aloysius College.
 For those who do not supply their own computer, there are computer labs in most academic buildings across campus for personal and college use.
 For those who bring a computer, MAC is 100 percent wireless across campus, and, in the residence halls, students have the ability to hook up to high-speed internet — all for free.
 Laptop check-out service is also available at the campus library.

-The Cambria Count Transit Authority (CamTran) is on campus daily for students who do not bring a car to campus.
+The Cambria County Transit Authority (CamTran) is on campus daily for students who do not bring a car to campus.
 In addition, there is a Greyhound bus station just a few miles away in Ebensburg.
 Both Altoona and Johnstown provide regional airport service, as well as train and bus stations.

 Alcohol is strictly prohibited on the Mount Aloysius College campus, regardless of the age of the student.

 Mount Aloysius College is an advancing residential college with approximately 550 resident students.
 Those who live on campus enjoy spending weekends in the scenic setting of Cresson Mountain, participating in one or several of MAC’s more than 100 clubs and organizations, events and activities.
-In addition, new, state-of-the-art residence halls opened in Fall 2006 and 2009, respectively.

 Students are able to seek jobs through the Federal Work Study program, coordinated in the Financial Aid Office on campus.
 Work Study positions are posted in the Financial Aid Office and various offices around campus.
 In addition, some campus offices offer employment on a budgeted basis.

 The Religious Sisters of Mercy founded and sponsor Mount Aloysius College.
 Catherine McAuley founded the Religious Sisters of Mercy in Dublin, Ireland in 1831 as a congregation devoted to service.
-Today, the Sisters of Mercy serve world-wide, continuing to service the needy through advocacy and direct service in health-care, education and social service agencies and institutions.
+Today, the Sisters of Mercy serve world-wide, continuing to service the needy through advocacy and direct service in healthcare, education and social service agencies and institutions.
 Mount Aloysius College is one of 18 Mercy colleges nation-wide.

 While Mount Aloysius College was founded in the Catholic tradition, and Catholic masses are offered on campus, you do not have to be Catholic to attend Mount Aloysius College.